IamAdamm/Snake-Game/README.md

-A very simple Website with Game of Snake.
+A very simple Website with a Game of Snake.
-You can change the size of the game board easily.